last-dev/spotificity-cli/README.md

 # **Spotificity (AWS CDK App)**

+To see the CDK code for this app, see: https://github.com/last-dev/spotificity-cdk

 ## **What is this?
 Why build it?**

 Once upon a time, I used to stay updated with the latest music releases from some of my favorite artists.
 Engaging in discussions and debates about new music with my close friends was a great pastime.
 Nowadays, my focus on studying and coding, has made it difficult for me to keep up.